C0nw0nk/Nginx-Lua-Secure-Link-Anti-Hotlinking/README.md

 ## Known Issue's :
 Peseudo Streaming does not seem to wan't to work with any form of secure link generation including Nginx's built in secure_link module if anyone knows a way around this or a fix please do share / feel free to make a pull request post a issue etc.

+## TODO :
+Make the regex recognize when a src="*" link contains "../" for back tracking directories currently it does not pick up on these link formats within the quotations so the hash encoded key generated will differ to the one generated in the file location resulting in the http 403 forbidden error.
+The same goes for src="http://www.*" it needs to be more universal than just basic src="/*"